wmutils/core/README.md

 * wrs   - resize a window
 * wtf   - focus a window
 * wtp   - teleport a window
+* atomx - modify atoms on a window

 All these tools come with a manpage ! read them for further informations.